 Based on the successful 500 Level talk at the PASS Summit 2016, this session will provide an internals view of how In-Memory OLTP works for SQL Server 2016 and SQL Server vNext.
 Because this session is Advanced, it is intended for those who understand the basic fundamentals of In-Memory OLTP but want to learn how the “Hekaton” engine works behind the scenes to deliver the amazing 30x performance improvements seen from customers who have used In-Memory OLTP.
 This session will include a look behind the scenes at threads, data and index internals, transactions and concurrency, logging, storage, and natively compiled procedures.
 And since this will be an advanced level session, of course the demonstration of the looking at the Hekaton engine with the debugger is a must (and fun!)

-You are a DBA of SQL Server deploying or considering SQL Server 2016 or SQL Server vNext.
+You are a DBA of SQL Server deploying or considering SQL Server 2016 or SQL Server 2017.
 Your manager says that Data Science is the “new thing” and there are Data Scientists in your company that need your help.
 SQL Server 2016 introduced a new capability called SQL Server R Services and you need to evaluate whether this feature is something your company can trust to deploy in production for an enterprise environment.
-We will explore and understand exactly how SQL Server R Services works behind the scenes so you know how to install it, manage it, optimize it, and have confidence to use this in real prediction analytic workloads.
-We will use demos so you understand all the components and look at a real enterprise class customer case study as part of this talk.
+SQL Server 2017 expands this feature to include Python and what we now called SQL Server Machine Learning Services.
+We will explore and understand exactly how SQL Server Machine Learning Services works behind the scenes so you know how to install it, manage it, optimize it, and have confidence to use this in real prediction analytic workloads.
+We will use demos so you understand all the components and look at a real enterprise customer case study as part of this talk.

 DBA Scenarios for SQL Server on Linux